How credits are used and counted

 Amplemarket users can expend credits in several ways.
 Here is a breakdown of all the ways credits can be used, as well as some important notes that will help you get the most out of your credits.

-First, a few notes: there are two types of credits.
+First, a few notes: there are three types of credits.
 The first kind is email credits.
 You’ll see these referred to as either email credits, or just plain credits.
 The second type is phone credits.
 These were previously known as premium credits.
 Phone credits refer to the credits you use when you reveal or enrich a phone number.
+The last is contact tracking credits.
+Contact tracking credits refer to the credits utilized to track an individual with Amplemarket's Contact Tracking system, in order to be notified of promotions or job changes.

 Another thing to note is that once a user has revealed a lead’s contact information or enriched their information from any part of Amplemarket, the user is not re-charged credits to contact the same person again, or use their information again.

 From the Amplemarket Searcher:

 When using the Amplemarket searcher, users are able to reveal a prospect’s contact information directly from the searcher.
 Revealing their email uses one credit, and revealing a phone number uses one phone credit.
 Here's what it will look like in the searcher.

 Once you have revealed a prospect’s contact information, you will not be charged again for adding them to a sequence.
 Reminder: there is never a charge to add prospects to a customer profile!
 Amplemarket does not enrich their information (read: use credits) until they are put into a sequence.